FilipLangr/GeneReconstruction/README.md

 ##Experiments

-We examine our De Brujin and paired De Brujin methods on 3 different genomes.
-Methods are implementer in euler_path.py.
+We examine our de Brujin and paired de Brujin methods on 3 different genomes.
+Methods are implemented in euler_path.py.
 We start with parameter values *k = 2* and *d = 0*.
 When algorithms produce correct output results for given parameters value we stop.
 If the output result are not correct we increment parameter values by 1.
 At the end of execution we are left with smallest possible values of parameters *k* and *d*.

 ##Results